alchem1ster/AddOns-Update-Tool/README.md

 2. Unpack to any folder
 3. Copy and edit `config.json` as you need (see [Configuration](https://github.com/alchem1ster/AddOns-Update-Tool#configuration-file) paragraph)
 4. Run app with the `-h` parameter via `cmd` or `powershell` to read the help
-5. As an example, use the following command:
+5. As an example, use one of the following commands:
 `    .\app.exe -v github -w ..\wow\Wow.exe -c .\config.json -s --verbose`
+`    .\AddOnsUpdateTool.exe -v github -w ..\wow\Wow.exe -c .\config.json -s --verbose`
+or the next one if you put `AddOnsUpdateTool.exe` and `config.json` in the game folder:
+`    .\AddOnsUpdateTool.exe -v github -w -c -s --verbose` or even just start `AddOnsUpdateTool.exe` inside game folder
 6. If you want, you can create a shortcut to start with the necessary arguments and place it on the desktop or start menu

 ### Launching from SOURCE code